Eat these 7 healthy Mediterranean foods to fight inflammation

 How it can help:

-A symbol of the Mediterranean diet, olive oil is packed with heart-healthy monounsaturated fat.
-Extra virgin olive oil (made from the first pressing of the olives) is higher in protective polyphenols than more refined olive oil, and is the main source of added fat in the Mediterranean diet.
+Olive oil is a symbol of the Mediterranean diet and is packed with heart-healthy monounsaturated fat.
+Extra virgin olive oil (made from the first pressing of the olives) is higher in protective polyphenols than more refined olive oils and is the main source of added fat in the Mediterranean diet.

 Olive oil can bring more benefits when you use it as a substitute for less healthy fats and oils.